-following sports:

 Baseball or Softball Volleyball

 Tennis Gymnastics

 Basketball Wrestling

 Track and Field Swimming

-Football J
+Football

-4. The following courses are also required in the major.
+4. The following courses are also required ı

-nequire ou courses.
+in the mai or:

 HPER 202 Introduction to Physical Education 2

 HPER 205 Issues in Health 3

 HPER 220 Anatomical Kinesiology 3

 HPER 221 Mechanical Kinesiology 3

 HPER 222 Physiological Kinesiology 3

 HPER 223 Psychological Kinesiology 3

-HPER 224 Maturational Kinesiology 3
+3

 HPER 262 Standard First Aid and Personal

 Safety 2

 HPER 291 Rhythmic Education in the

-Elementary School
+Elementary School 2

-HPER 380 Prevention and Care of Sports Injuries HPER 432 Adapted Physical Education HPER 436 Sociological Interpretations in
+HPER 380 Prevention and Care of Sports

+Injuries 2

+HPER 432 Adapted Physical Education 3

+HPER 436 Sociological Interpretations in

-Physical Education and Sport
+Physical Education and Sport 3

 HPER 450 Administration of Physical

-Education
+Education 3

 Methods Block (Recommended to

-Methods Block (Recommended to take as 10-hour block.)
-HPER 235 Teaching Experience Seminar
+take as 10-hour block.)

+Teaching Experience Seminar 1

-HPER 344 Methods and Observation of Teaching Physical Education in the Elementary School
+HPER 344 Methods and Observation of

+Teaching Physical Education in the

+Elementary School 3

-HPER 345 Methods and Observation of Teaching Physical Education in the Secondary School
+HPER 345 Methods and Observation of

+Teaching Physical Education in the

+Secondary School 2

+Assistant Teaching 1

-HPER 346 Assistant Teaching HPER 426 Tests and Measurement in Physical
+HPER 426 Tests and Measurement in Physical

-Education PHYS 160 Principles of Motion (prerequisite

-PHYS 160 Principles of Motion (prerequisite for HPER 221) Electives:

-Activity Competence (see number 2) 18-23 Coaching (see number 3) 6

-Coaching (see number 3) 6

-Officiating (see number 3) 1

-Hours credit: 73-78

-Minor (see number 7) Professional Teacher Education

-The PTE core except for the methods and observation courses required in the 10-hour HPER Methods Block
+Education 3

+dents planning to use this major as

+ation program for teaching must

-5. Students planning to use this major as a certification program for teaching must complete the program of Professional Teacher Education as described on page 9 of this catalog.
+- 5. Students planning to use this major as a certification program for teaching must complete the program of Professional Teacher Education as described on page 9 of this catalog.
 (44 hours).
-Please note that HPER 344, three hours credit, and HPER 345, two hours credit, are included in this PTE program.

-6. HPER 344, 345 and at least 10 of the HPER Analysis and Movements classes and 7 competencies must be completed before a student may student teach in this field.

-- 7. A minor of 30 quarter hours or more.
+Please note that HPER 344, three hours credit, and HPER 345, two hours credit, are included in this PTE program. - 6.
+HPER 344, 345 and at least 10 of the HPER Analysis and Movements classes and 7 competencies must be completed before a student may student teach in this field. - 7.
+A minor of 30 quarter hours or more.
 It is recommended that this be a teaching minor.
 This minor may be selected outside the School of Health, Physical Education and Recreation, or from within the School of Health, Physical Education and Recreation, in either Health Education or in Dance Education. - 8.
 Most states require courses in methods and observation of teaching specific subjects for certification.
-Students majoring in this field are encouraged to take Introduction to Teaching and Methods of Teaching in their minor. - 9.
+Students majoring in this field are encouraged to take introduction to Teaching and Methods of Teaching in their minor. - 9.
 Electives sufficient to complete requirements for the Bachelor of Arts degree.